Digital Discovery of 100 diverse Quantum Experiments with PyTheus

 \paragraph{Other States --} As we have seen, even when an AME or k-uniform state for a given system of qudits exists, it is not always realizable with linear optics.
 However, even if not perfect, we have found several highly entangled states which are worth mentioning.
 We refer to them as

 where $n$ stands for the number of particles, $d$ for their dimensions, and $k$ for the size of the partitions.

 For a system of four qubits, we find two interesting states when maximizing the entanglement (see Eq.~\eqref{eq:concurrence}) for every 2-qubit partition (see Fig.~\ref{fig:max4qubits}).
-We first optimize using real weights \numbering{experimentcounter}
+We first optimize using real weights \numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/MaxEntanglement/k2maximal4qubitsREAL]{experimentcounter}

 obtaining a state which maximizes all possible partitions except one.
-For the second solution, we extend the weights to the complex domain, finding a local optimal\numbering{experimentcounter}
+For the second solution, we extend the weights to the complex domain, finding a local optimal \numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/MaxEntanglement/k2maximal4qubitsCOMPLEX]{experimentcounter}

 This state minimizes the sum of partial traces for $k=2$ partitions, following Eq.~\eqref{eq:concurrence}.
 However, while the sum its (locally) minimal, and all qubit partitions are equally entangled, they are not maximally entangled for $k=2$. and all are equally for all $k=1$ partitions and for none of the $k=2$.
 However, all $k=2$ partitions lead to the same value for the partial trace defined in Eq.~\eqref{eq:concurrence}.
 The entanglement seems to be `equally distributed'.